VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Metrics on the structural clusters

 \section{Metrics on the structural clusters}

 We present in \textbf{Figure \ref{supp:fig:clustering}} some metrics on the clustering of our structural embeddings.
+The silhouette scores suggest that the number of clusters necessary to obtain satisfying scores is around 60.
+However seeding the method with more centroids can yield better results, even if they end up collapsed in the end.
+We used 200 centroids that got collapsed into 60 distinct centroids.

-We see that these metrics suggest that the structures present in RNA do fall into well separated clusters.
+The cluster population have an interesting distribution, with the two first clusters heavily populated (stem nodes), then an interesting population of graphlets and finally very rare ones.
+Despite the curse of dimensionality, we see that the nodes are much closer to their centroids than they are one from another.
+These metrics suggest that the structures present in RNA do fall into well separated clusters.